python/cpython/Doc/library/configparser.rst

 Config parsers do not guess datatypes in configuration files, always storing both section names and values as strings.
-This means that if you need other datatypes, you should convert on your own and that section names will always be converted to strings when writting a new value:
+This means that if you need other datatypes, you should convert on your own and that section names will always be converted to strings when writing a new value:

 .. doctest::